|Don Breda - Technical Support Director, DBT Tech Support|

 - "Hands On!"
 Awardee at the National Braille Press gala, October 28, 2016

 Joe is married to Gen and together they have seven children, three of whom work at Duxbury, fourteen grandchildren and one great-grandchild.

 Peter Sullivan is Vice President of Software Development.
 Peter has a bachelor's degree from MIT.
 If it relates to the windows, menus, fonts, or the putting together of all the pieces in the modern editions of any of our software, Peter probably did it.
 Click here for Peter Sullivan's CV.
 He directed the project to set up the nightly build process which has enhanced the quality of all of Duxbury software.

 Dan Thibert is chief of operations and does some DBT technical support.
 He has a BS from Salve Regina University in Rhode Island and trained as an electronic technician in the US Army.
 He's been with the company since 1998.
 Motorcyles are is life.
-He likes to commute on his Kawasaki Concours 14.
+He likes to commute on his Haley-Davidson Heritage Classic

 Dana Winikates worked for Duxbury in "the old days" and returned to the company in 2009.
-He has a Masters degree in Computer Science from Boston University and contributes to software development on the DBT and other Duxbury products.
+He has a Masters degree in Computer Science from Boston University and contributes to software development on NimPro, the Activation Wizard, and other Duxbury products.
 On occasion, he helps edit Duxbury's extensive Help documentation.